 Normalized Difference Vegetation Index

-The Normalized Vegetation Difference Index (NDVI) is the most commonly used vegetation index for global observation of green conditions.
-Healthy vegetation in general is in visible reason good absorber of electromagnetic spectrum.
+The Normalized Difference Vegetation Index (NDVI) is the most commonly used vegetation index for global observation of green conditions.
+Healthy vegetation is a good absorber of the visible region of the electromagnetic spectrum.
 Chlorophyll contains in a greeneries highly absorbs Blue (0.4 - 0.5 µm) and Red (0.6 - 0.7 µm) spectrum and reflects Green (0.5 – 0.6 µm) spectrum.
-Therefore, human eye perceives healthy vegetation as green.
+Therefore, the human eye perceives healthy vegetation as green.
 Healthy plants having high reflectance in Near Infrared (NIR) between 0.7 to 1.3 µm (fig. 1).
-This is primarily due to internal structure of plant leaves.
+This is primarily due to the internal structure of plant leaves.
 High reflectance in NIR and high absorption in Red spectrum, these two bands are used to calculate NDVI.
-Using following formula, Normalized Difference Vegetation Index (NDVI) is
+Using the following formula, Normalized Difference Vegetation Index (NDVI) is